algotrade-plutus/ProtoMarketMaker/README.md

 In market making, one common approach to liquidity provision involves simultaneously placing bid and ask orders based on the current inventory levels held by the market maker.
 This strategy dynamically adjusts order prices in response to changes in the matched market price, allowing the market maker to maintain balanced exposure while capturing the bid-ask spread.
 The positions are held overnight.

 ## Hypothesis
-We place bid and ask price with our formula:
+We place bid and ask prices with our formula:
 - $$bid = (price - step) - step * max(inventory, 0) * 0.02$$
 - $$ask = (price + step) - step * min(inventory, 0) * 0.02$$